 - scrambled eggs

-A person with a lactose intolerance should check food labels carefully, as some foods may contain “hidden lactose.”
+To avoid symptoms, a person with a lactose intolerance should check food labels carefully, as some foods may contain hidden lactose.

 - muesli bars